Steklov-type 1D inequalities (a survey): A non-homogeneous inequality for periodic functions

 By dilation, we can reduce (\ref{eq:embed}) to the case $\ell=1$:

-Here $a>0$, and $\widetilde\mu$ depends on $p$, $q$ and $a$.
+Here $m>0$, and $\widetilde\mu$ depends on $p$, $q$, and $m$.

-For $q\le p$, using the H\"older inequality we conclude that the extremal function in (\ref{eq:embed1}) is constant and thus $\widetilde\mu(p,q,a)\equiv a^{-1}$.
+For $q\le p$, using the H\"older inequality we conclude that the extremal function in (\ref{eq:embed1}) is constant and thus $\widetilde\mu(p,q,m)\equiv m^{-1}$.

 For $q>p$, the problem of sharp constant in (\ref{eq:embed1}) is more delicate and depends on $p$.
-It was shown in \cite{Naz_2000} that for $p>2$ and any $q>p$ the extremal function in (\ref{eq:embed1}) is non-constant and thus $\widetilde\mu(p,q,a)> a^{-1}$.
-In contrast, if $p<2$ then constant function is a {\it local} extremal in (\ref{eq:embed1}) for arbitrary $q$.
-However, given $q>p$, for sufficiently small $a$ the extremal function is constant whereas for sufficiently large $a$ the extremal function is non-constant.\footnote{This problem was considered earlier in \cite{Ka}, but the conclusion in this paper is not correct.}
+In \cite{Naz_2000} it was shown that for $p>2$ and any $q>p$ the extremal function in (\ref{eq:embed1}) is non-constant and therefore $\widetilde\mu(p,q,m)> m^{-1}$.
+In contrast, if $p<2$ then the constant function is a {\bf local} extremal in (\ref{eq:embed1}) for arbitrary $q$.
+However, given $q>p$, for sufficiently small $m$ the extremal function is constant whereas for sufficiently large $m$ the extremal function is non-constant.\footnote{This problem was considered earlier in \cite{Ka}, but the conclusion in this paper is not correct.}

 The most interesting case is $p=2$.
 In this case we consider a more general inequality\footnote{For convenience we choose $\ell=2\pi$.} with ``magnetic term''